 Have I added enough glycerine?

-Obviously, if your mix is still powdery and does not hold together like a soft cookie dough, it needs more glycerine.
+If your mix is still powdery and does not hold together like a soft cookie dough, it needs more glycerine.

 Have I used too much or too little coco betaine?